 For search engines, content optimization involves using SEO (search engine optimization) and other techniques to make your content machine-readable, discoverable, and well-structured.

 Why Do I Need a Content Optimization Strategy?

 Still not convinced you need a content optimization strategy?
 A quick glance at the data may make you think otherwise:

-The bottom line is that anyone regularly publishing content needs a solid content optimization strategy to stay ahead of the content curve in 2019.
+The bottom line is that anyone regularly publishing content needs a solid content optimization strategy to stay ahead of the content curve.
 If you don’t have one, then make it your new year’s resolution.

 What Are the Benefits of Content Optimization?

 Here are some of the benefits of content optimization: